25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 10. Johnson’s Corner Farm – Medford, NJ

 Johnson’s Corner Farm is among the best strawberry-picking farms in NJ.
-It was established in 1960 to provide customers with fresh and best farm products.
-The farm market sells various products like fruits, vegetables, baked pies, salad dressing, butter, jams, syrups, cookies, candies, and many more.
+It was established in 1960 to provide customers with fresh, high-quality farm products.
+The farm market sells various products, such as fruits, vegetables, baked pies, salad dressing, butter, jams, syrups, cookies, and candies.

-There is a playground area with lawn games, a splash pad, a giant sand pit, & two pedal-kart tracks for kids on the farm.
-Visitors also get to pet and feed farm animals.
-Company picnics, birthday parties, and field trips (summer, spring, fall & holiday) are organized.
-PYO crops are available, like strawberries, cherries, peas, pumpkins, blueberries, sweetcorn, peaches, apples, etc..
+On the farm, there is a playground area with lawn games, a splash pad, a giant sand pit, and two pedal-kart tracks for kids.
+Visitors can also pet and feed farm animals.
+Company picnics, birthday parties, and field trips (summer, spring, fall, and holiday) are organized.
+PYO crops are available, like strawberries, cherries, peas, pumpkins, blueberries, sweetcorn, peaches, apples, etc.

 Read What To Wear To Pick Strawberries?